phonetworks/pho-server-rest/README.md

 An event-driven non-blocking REST API for the Pho Kernel.

 Pho-Server-Rest does not rely on a third party HTTP Server such as [NGINX](https://nginx.org/en/) or [Apache HTTPD](https://httpd.apache.org/).
-But it is recommended that you run it behind a proxy server for static assets and advanced HTTP techniques such as caching.
+But it is recommended that you run it behind a proxy server for static assets and caching.

 ## Requirements